sdckey/EnScript-Samples/README.md

 EnScripts can include other EnScript library files, resource files and .NET assemblies.
 They can be packaged into files with an 'EnPack' file-extension.

-Each script in this repository has been tested/developed using the current version of EnCase unless specified otherwise.
+Each script in this repository has been tested/developed using the current version of OTF/OTEI unless specified otherwise.

 If you'd like to see an example of how to accomplish a particular thing please feel free to raise an issue and I will look at it as soon as I'm able.